seth-git/atomicglobalmin/readme.txt

 Note that the bondLengths.txt file was automatically generated from from average bond lengths stored in the files averageSingleBondLengthsInAngstroms.txt and averageMultipleBondLengthsInAngstroms.txt using the Perl script updateBondLengths.pl.
 These average bond lengths were taken from the Handbook of Chemistry and Physics.
 The updateBondLengths.pl program allows bonds to be 15% larger or smaller than average bond lengths when generating bondLengths.txt.

 Since performing a bond rotational search is non-random, there are no difficult parameters to set.
 When performing a simulated annealing, particle swarm, or genetic algorithm search, these random algorithms have parameters you will need to set.
 More specific information on setting these parameters as well as the general format of input files is given in the next section.

-F. Adding Additional Quantum Chemistry Packages
+F. Adding Other Quantum Chemistry Packages

 This software was designed to be used with the Gaussian.
 While other quantum chemistry packages have not yet been implemented, the software has been configured to make adding these as simple as possible.
 To add a quantum chemistry package, do the following:

 1. Add a one-line define statement to energyProgram.h as follows:
    #define NAME_OF_YOUR_ENERGY_PROGRAM             UNIQUE_INTEGER